ItziarI/SupportingMaterial-for-the-guide/README.md

  **To run the examples**

-   Once all files are download, each .Rmd file can be executed/knitted in R and an *html* file with the corresponding results is generated.
+   Once all files are download, each .Rmd file can be executed/knitted in R and an *pdf* file with the corresponding results is generated.

    Nevertheless, for the reader that do not want to execute the code and to ease the reading of the tutorial, the final html files are also included.